 VoIP startup DiVitas Networks says it's time to set would-be mobile workers free from the limitations of wireline business phones.

-The company is taking on the emerging voice-over-WiFi-to-cellular convergence space with dual-mode handsets that seamlessly transition calls between Wi-Fi and cellular connections, depending on which service is available from their location.
+The Mountain View, Calif.-based company is taking on the emerging voice-over-WiFi-to-cellular convergence space with dual-mode handsets that seamlessly transition calls between Wi-Fi and cellular connections, depending on which service is available from their location.

-DiVitas has developed a server appliance that sits in the datacentre or wiring closet as well as a SIP software client that runs on smartphones and dual-mode handsets.
+DiVitas has developed an appliance that sits in the data center or wiring closet as well as a SIP software client that runs on smartphones and dual-mode handsets.
 The enterprise appliance and client pair extends the enterprise reach and provides seamless roaming over enterprise Wi-Fi, public Wi-Fi, and cellular networks while remaining under enterprise control.

 "We are leveraging enterprise and public Wi-Fi," Khuller said.
 "Users won't have to worry about which network they are on, and our solution masks any idiosyncrasies, just like when you are driving and your cell call doesn't drop when you move from one base station to another."